 There is a complete ban on the use of plastic bags in Tanzania and offences are subject to fines.

 • Luggage Allowances & Handling

-Luggage handling is included in your Kilimanjaro trek with a limit of 2 bags (maximum combined weight 20kgs) per person.
+Luggage handling is included in your Kilimanjaro trek with a limit of 2 bags (maximum combined weight 15-18kgs) per person.

-95L+ Soft duffle bag, which the porters carry.
-Max weight 20kg
+95L+ Soft waterproof duffle bag (or make sure that the contents are waterproof bags), which the porters carry.
+Max weight 15-18kg

 Rucksacks and duffle bags should be carefully prepared before being checked in at airports etc. to ensure straps and buckles will not catch on baggage handling machinery and become damaged in transit.